Yes, this is Mark Stein, your undocumented anchorman sitting in.

 We've still got to do something to plug this little hole in the doughnut for the prescription drug plans for seniors.

-Because heaven forbid, heaven forbid that these seniors, these seniors, should have to choose between prescription drugs and uh Tony Danzer doing South Pacific in dinner theater.
+Because heaven forbid, heaven forbid that these seniors, these seniors should have to choose between prescription drugs and Tony Danzer doing South Pacific in dinner theater.

-Tony Danzer in uh South Pacific, by the way, if you see it's fantastic.
+Tony Danzer in South Pacific, by the way, if you see it, it's fantastic.

-He plays a uh a Uyghur planter living on this beautiful island uh who falls in love with an American ensign.
+He plays a Uyghur planter living on this beautiful island who falls in love with an American ensign.

-A some enchanted evening, you may see a Uyghur.
+A psalm enchanted evening, you may see a Uyghur.

-Heaven forbid we should make seniors choose between uh between uh prescription drugs and uh and all this other stuff.
+Heaven forbid we should make seniors choose between prescription drugs and all this other stuff.

-They're the wealthiest demographic in uh in in the uh in the United States, and maybe, as I said, in global history.
+They're the wealthiest demographic in the United States and maybe, as I said, in global history.

 And there simply isn't enough money to make this work.